JustinVG/movie-management-system/README.md

 # movie-management-system
-Java program that manages movies
- This program loads the file and reads from it.
-Also displays the menu where you can:
- -Add a new movie to the file, and save it.
- -Generate a list of movies from a specific year.
- -Generate a list of random movies.
+ This program loads a text file and stores the movies as objects.
+It also displays a menu where you can add a new movie to the file and save it, generate a list of movies from a specific year or generate a list of random movies.